diegoferigo/ign-gazebo/tutorials/migrating_ardupilot_plugin.md

 ### Console logging

-Throughout the code, we replace the following output streams from the old code
+Throughout the code, we replace the following output streams from the old code:

 ```cpp
 // OLD